On probing turbulence in core-collapse supernovae in upcoming neutrino detectors: Turbulence: Numerical ansatz

 \subsection{Results}

-In this section, we discuss the results obtained by solving for neutrino flavor propagation through the matter profile as shown in Fig.~\ref{fig:turbprofs}.
+In this section, we discuss the results obtained by solving for neutrino flavour propagation through the matter profile as shown in Fig.~\ref{fig:turbprofs}.
+All the results shown correspond to the normal mass ordering of neutrinos unless otherwise stated.
 The two primary scenarios we are interested in are when turbulence is absent and when turbulence has a high amplitude.
 Thus, we compare the results for $C_* = 0$ (which we label as \emph{without turbulence}) and $C_* = 0.3$ (which we label as \emph{with turbulence}) respectively to implement the above scenarios.
-The choice of $C_* = 0.3$ is representative of an extreme case where complete flavor depolarization occurs and the oscillation signatures are washed out.
+The choice of $C_* = 0.3$ is representative of an extreme case where complete flavour depolarization occurs and the oscillation signatures are washed out.

 The results are shown in Fig.~\ref{fig:p_comp} for the electron neutrino survival probability ($P_{ee}(r)$), the survival probability for the first instantaneous matter eigenstate ($P_{11}(r)$), the effective mixing angle in matter ($\theta_M$) and the adiabaticity parameter ($\gamma(r)$) as $\nu_e$ propagates through the effective matter profile from $r_{\rm start}$ to $r_{\rm end}$.
 In Fig.~\ref{fig:pee_comp} we show the survival probability ($P_{ee} (r)$) for $\nu_e$ as a function of distance for the cases of with (solid orange) and without (dotted purple) turbulence.
 We note that the survival probability initially starts from unity, corresponding to a pure $\nu_e$ state.
 The position of reverse shock introduces a drop in the survival probability.
 Between the forward and the reverse shocks, the behaviour of $P_{ee}(r)$ is clearly distinct for the cases with and without turbulence.
 The propagation of the neutrinos in the presence of turbulence is extremely non-adiabatic due to the highly fluctuating background matter density.
 A better understanding can be achieved by studying $P_{11}(r)$ (in Fig.~\ref{fig:p11_comp}), which is expected to track the changes in the density.
 The matter eigenstate survival probability shows a jump due to non-adiabatic evolution corresponding to the density jumps.
 While the case without turbulence has jumps only at the positions of the reverse and forward shocks, the case with turbulence has numerous jumps.